zuixjs/cdnjs/README.md

 * Filenames should **not** include a version number and be **lowercase**.
 This is OK: `useful.min.js`, but this is not: `useful-2.0.1.min.js`.

 * JavaScript & CSS files should be minified to reduce network and browser overhead.
-If the library doesn't already provide a minified version, cdnJS's preferred minifier is [UglifyJS](http://marijnhaverbeke.nl/uglifyjs "UglifyJS")
+If the library doesn't already provide a minified version, cdnJS's preferred JavaScript minifier is [UglifyJS](http://marijnhaverbeke.nl/uglifyjs "UglifyJS")

-* If you are updating an existing library, try to keep consistent with the existing structure.
+* If you are updating a library, try to maintain consistency with the existing structure.
 There will be occasions, particularly with major version increments, where this is not practical; if there are significant changes in the file structure, please note this in your pull request.

 ## Create or update `package.json`